-- Selection procedure to be decided by EUMETNET Council. - The current E-GVAP team, consisting of DMI (resp. member), Het Koninklijk Nederlands Meteorologisch Instituut (KNMI), and UK Met Office (UKMO) is willing to continue. - PB-OBS recommended a continuation with the current E-GVAP PM and working team.
+- Selection procedure to be recommended by PB-OBS and decided by Council. - The current E-GVAP team, consisting of DMI (resp. member), Het Koninklijk Nederlands Meteorologisch Instituut (KNMI), and UK Met Office (METO) is willing to continue.

-Starting date 1 April 2009.

-Duration of programme 4 years and 9 months, with a
+Starting date Duration of programme Cost over four years Cost of first year Date of proposal 1 April 2009.
+4 years and 9 months.
+565,250 Euros.
+119,000 Euros.
+June 2008

-midterm review at 2 year 9 months.

-Total cost 565,250 Euros.
-Cost of first year 119,000 Euros.

-Date of proposal September 2008 (orig.
-June 2008)